MicrosoftDocs/nav-content/dynamics-nav-app/madeira-cancel.md

 ---
-title: Cancelling Dynamics 365 for Financials
+title: Cancelling Dynamics NAV
-description: Describes how to remove or delete your Dynamics 365 for Financials experience.
+description: Describes how to remove or delete your Dynamics NAV experience.
 services: project-madeira
 documentationcenter: ''
 author: edupont04